Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/shader/variables.md

 * **g_ViewProjectionMatrix** (`mat4x4`): Premultiplied view projection matrix.
 * **g_ModelViewProjectionMatrix** (`mat4x4`): Premultiplied model view projection matrix.
 * **g_ModelViewProjectionMatrixInverse** (`mat4x4`): Premultiplied inverse of model view projection matrix.

+### Effect Matrices
+Since effects may need to be pre-rendered into a texture, there are additional effect matrices available to read the model, view and projection matrices that are used by the actual layer.

+This is useful, for example, to project the cursor position into the UV coordinates of an effect, which is used by the cursor ripple effect.
+Or to create the world space position from inside an effect to compute lighting.

+**g_Effect Matrices**: These are copies of the matrices applied to the layer object.
+**g_EffectTexture Matrices**: These are copies of the matrices applied to the layer object, but scaled by the texture resolution.

 * **g_EffectModelMatrix** (`mat4x4`): Outer layer model matrix, even valid during effect shader rendering.
 * **g_EffectModelViewProjectionMatrix** (`mat4x4`): Outer layer model view projection matrix, even valid during effect shader rendering.
 * **g_EffectModelViewProjectionMatrixInverse** (`mat4x4`): Inverse of g_EffectModelViewProjectionMatrix.